strapi/community-resources/README.md

 ### Program Goals
 We want to be able to positively impact our community in a meanigful way.
 With that in mind, we created the Strapi Community Stars Program to help members become better in focus areas while using Strapi as a vehicle to get there.
-Potentially, we hope to train...better Programmers, better Writers, better Speakers and better Community Managers.
+Potentially, we hope to train... **better Programmers, better Writers, better Speakers and better Community Managers.**

 ### Program Process
-> Have 1:1 call - to sync priorities and establish personal connection
+- Have 1:1 call - to sync priorities and establish personal connection
-> Stars confirm a focus area
+- Stars confirm a focus area
-> We avail Stars training and resources and invite them to the Strapi Stars github repo
+- We avail Stars training and resources and invite them to the Strapi Stars github repo
-> We add Stars to website
+- We add Stars to website

-> We have month check-ins
+- We have month check-ins
-> Quarterly feedback/progress checks on focus areas
+- Quarterly feedback/progress checks on focus areas

 #### Acting as a Community Star

-During oyur Commitments - We aren’t asking for the world.
-Just some time..
-Maybe a little more than you already give right now.

-Light weight tracking and this improves as we grow
+As you go about doing your work as a Communitry Star, we will utilize a light weight tracking system that uses [GitHub Issues]().
+All you need to do is follow the issue template to add an activity and bring it to our attention.

-### Perks
+### Perks [Add how to redeem in bullet point format]
-Access to the Advanced Strapi Training - Strapi Certification Test out and use new features
+- Access to the Advanced Strapi Training - Strapi Certification
+- Test out and use new features
-Exclusive Swag Pack
+- Exclusive Swag Pack
-Opportunities to mentor hackathons & conferences Recognition on Strapi Facebook, Twitter & Online Channels Mentorship and help towards becoming a Strapi contributor External Support in areas of interest for Career Growth Professionally recognized experience with Strapi Insight into a top open source project
+- Opportunities to mentor hackathons & speak at conferences
+- Recognition on Strapi Facebook, Twitter & Online Channels
+- Mentorship and help towards becoming a Strapi contributor
+- External Support in areas of interest for Career Growth
+- Professionally recognized experience with Strapi
-Travel support for events
+- Travel support for events

 ### Resources